Skip to main content

 Some IdPs only emit attributes under long URI names like http://schemas.xmlsoap.org/ws/2005/05/identity/claims/emailaddress.
 You have two options:

-• Recommended: add short aliases (email, sub, groups) on the IdP side so TrueFoundry’s defaults work.
-See the attribute-mapping advice in the SSO Overview for an example screenshot.
+• Recommended: add short aliases (email, sub) on the IdP side so TrueFoundry’s defaults work.

 • Alternative: keep the long names on the IdP and override TrueFoundry’s claim configuration.
 On the TrueFoundry SSO form, expand Show advanced fields and set: